 In other words, as you find records about your ancestor, what name should you use on an online tree’s profile about that ancestor?

 When you’re using FamilySearch, Ancestry.com, RootsMagic, Legacy Family Tree, or paper records, you have one line for the name of your ancestor.
-There are additional places to record alternate names, but what do you write in the name blank?
+Of course, there are other places to record alternate names, but what do you write in the name blank?

 What Do You Put in the Name Blank on a Genealogy Chart?

 Let’s say you discovered a birth record for your great-grandmother that birth record identifies her parents’ names.
 Names you have never seen before.
 Hooray!
 That’s exciting.